I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk-fn-fast-register.md

 </dl>
 </td>
 <td width="60%">
 <p>Indicates to the NDK provider that it may defer indicating the request to hardware for processing.
-For more information about this flag, see <a href="NULL">NDKPI Deferred Processing Scheme</a>.</p>
+For more information about this flag, see <a href="netvista.ndkpi_deferred_processing_scheme">NDKPI Deferred Processing Scheme</a>.</p>
 <p><b>Note</b>  This flag is supported only in NDKPI 1.2 (Windows Server 2012 R2) and later.</p>
 </td>
 </tr>